Just like many of you, we’ve faced our share of plugin conflicts in WordPress. From broken layouts to mysterious error messages, we’ve seen it all.

 You may also want to see our guide on how to deactivate plugins when not able to access wp-admin.

-Now that you have disabled all the plugins, you will want to check if the website error is still occurring.
+Now that you’ve disabled all the plugins, check whether the website error is still occurring.

-If the error has cleared, then you can start to manually reactivate each plugin on your site.
-This way, you’ll be able to see which plugin might be causing the conflict.
+If the error has cleared, start manually reactivating each plugin on your site.
+This will help you see which plugin is causing the conflict.

 Otherwise, if the error hasn’t gone away, it’s a good idea to check if your theme is causing the issue.
 You’ll need to deactivate your current theme and activate one of WordPress’ default themes, like Twenty Twenty-Four, to see if that fixes the problem.